From a poor mountain farming village to a popular holiday region: Saalbach-Hinterglemm and its incredible history.

 Alongside the new outdoor swimming pool, Austria’s largest high ropes course and the breathtaking tree top path, the fascinating Devil’s water park, the valley train and herb garden, mountain bike routes, nature trails for young and old and many other attractions have opened in the "Valley of Games".
 Five local hiking guides were hired by the town and show summer guests the wonderful pristine nature surrounding Saalbach-Hinterglemm.

-Step by step, the people of Hinterglemm have built the Saalbach-Hinterglemm-Leogang holiday region to an incredibly popular mountain sports, skiing and hiking paradise!
+Step by step, the people of Hinterglemm have built the Saalbach-Hinterglemm-Leogang holiday region into an incredibly popular mountain sports, skiing and hiking paradise!